 You would normally be making an in year application if you recently moved, you have arrived from another country or you want to transfer your child to another school.
 If your child is already in school and you are considering transferring him/her to another school, you will need to be aware that places are already allocated and availability will be limited.
 This is of particular importance if your child is in year 6 of primary school or Year 10 or 11 when a move at this stage of their education is highly discouraged and should only be considered if your circumstances are exceptional.

-Westminster City Council work in partnership with the Royal Borough of Kensington and Chelsea to co-ordinate applications for schools located in the two boroughs that have agreed to participate in the ‘in -year coordinated’ process.
+Westminster City Council work in partnership with the Royal Borough of Kensington and Chelsea to co-ordinate applications for schools located in the 2 boroughs that have agreed to participate in the ‘in-year coordinated’ process.

 For the best results please take the following steps:

-The Admissions Team holds information on place availability in schools across the two boroughs and will seek to support the families of any child without school provision.
+The Admissions Team holds information on place availability in schools across the 2 boroughs and will seek to support the families of any child without school provision.

-Every school is committed to taking its share of vulnerable children who are to place, in accordance with locally agreed protocols.
+Every school is committed to taking its share of vulnerable children who are hard to place, in accordance with locally agreed protocols.
 Accordingly, outside the normal round of admissions, the school governing bodies are empowered to give absolute priority to a child whose admission is requested under Westminster's fair access protocol that carries the agreement of both the governing body and local authority for the current admission year.
 School governing bodies have this power even for cases when admitting such a child would cause the school to exceed the normal admission number.

 Please contact the Admissions Team for further information on 020 7745 6432 or 020 7745 6433, or at firstname.lastname@example.org.